What is a narcissist enabler?

 What can you do if you’re still with a narcissist?
 Safely get out.
 Yes, if someone mistreats you, you don’t have to stay just because it’s your husband, wife, brother, sister or parent.
 Staying in only confirming to the narcissist they can treat you as badly as they want, and you’ll put up with it.

-There is guilt surrounding walking away from narcissists, and a narcissists are energy-draining vampires that will suck your life away from you.
+There is guilt surrounding walking away from narcissists, and as narcissists are energy-draining vampires that will suck your life away from you.
 They only take and take more and more from you.
-They are not you’re a problem.
-You can not help them; you can only help you.
+They are not your problem.
+You can not help them; you can only help yourself.
 Feel the guilt, understanding that you might not like it, know it needs to be done, guilt will eat you up, you need to let it go, releasing the guilt release so much, let it go.

 With guilt, you’ve got to realise, yes, that’s not who you are or want to be, yet it’s a must for your own sanity, and you’ve got to let that guilt go.

 Bring your focus into the present, leave the past behind, hold your head high and build on new dreams for yourself.
 You can, and you will.
 Believe in yourself.